cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-i.md

 Things to note about avoro: At the moment you'll need to contact Avoro's support team to enable an IPv6 address, as their web interface doesn't currently support self-service for this feature.
 The web interface may show a DNS name like `v0000000000.v-server.me`, but this resolves to a different IP than the one displayed.
 Avoro's support clarified that the subdomain or hostname is purely symbolic and not functional.
-To handle this, I used [Duck DNS](https://www.duckdns.org), a free and simple solution for setting up a DNS entry.
+To handle this, I used [No-IP](https://www.noip.com/), a free and simple solution for setting up a DNS entry[^duckdns].

 For the operating system, I selected `Ubuntu 24.04 LTS`, a stable and widely supported option.
 Once your VPS instance is configured, you're ready to proceed with installing the Nym node.